mendixlabs/offline-search/README.md

 ![Data source](/assets/Datasource.png)
  - On the `List view name` option of the `Data source` tab, input the "name" property of the list widget you want to search in.
  - On the `Search method` option of the `Data source` tab, select the search name that you will use to constrain the data on the grid.
  - On the `List view entity` option of the `Data source` tab, input the name of the entity to be used in the filter.
-The entity shown in the list widget.
+The entity shown in the list view widget.
 You must enter the value as: `ModuleName.EntityName`
  - On the `Search attribute` option of the `Data source` tab, input the name of the field or attribute on the list widget entity to be searched.
 You must enter the name of the attribute manually, exactly as it appears in the domain model.
  - On the `Default query` option of the `Data source` tab, input the name of default query to be used when the when the widget is first launched for the first time.